 Day 3: Turnaround point at Staniel Cay

-This was our last day heading south, before we would turn around and make our way back up the Exuma chain.
+This was our last day heading south on the yacht charter trip, before we would turn around and make our way back up the Exuma chain.

 We exited Pirate’s Lair to the southeast and weaved our way through the various small cays aptly named after famous pirates – Teach Rock (Blackbeard), Read Rock (Mary Read), and Bonney Rock (Anne Bonney).
 It’s tight, but the route is well marked on charts.

 Again, we headed out to the drop for some fishing and passed by Halls Pond on the way to blue water.
 We had to stay well offshore due to the Exuma Sea Park boundary.

 Nothing special for the fishing report – all the action on this trip came on Day 6.